section-engineering-education/engineering-education/content/articles/creating-a-finger-counter/index.md

 ![Results](/engineering-education/creating-a-finger-counter/results.gif)

 ### Conclusion
 We have finally come to the end of this tutorial.
-You are now exposed to the concepts and skills needed to create finger counting software.
+You now better understand the concepts and skills needed to create finger counting software.
 Now watch as the program recognizes and displays the number of fingers you show to it through the webcam.

 Happy coding!